 Beaver County white collar crimes attorneys know that being investigated or charged with white collar crimes is frightening and embarrassing.
-White collar crimes typically involve non-violent crimes such as fraud, embezzlement, tax evasion, and insider trading or other illegal activity conducted for financial gain (or avoiding financial loss) as motive.
+White collar crimes typically involve non-violent crimes such as fraud, embezzlement, tax evasion, and insider trading or other illegal activity conducted for financial gain (or avoiding financial loss) as a motive.
 Sometimes white collar crime is committed unknowingly and sometimes it is simply a mistake or misunderstanding.

 White collar crimes